Mallika (1957 film): Production

 This is the first film produced by the Citadel Films Corporation owned by Joseph Thaliath Jr, who also directed the film.
 Nanjilnadu T. N. Rajappa, who wrote the dialogues, also worked as the assistant director.
 Hiralal choreographed Padmini's dances, and was assisted by Chinni and Sampath.
 M. G. Naidu, who later founded the Naidu Hall, worked as the costume designer on the film.

 Soundtrack

-The music was composed by T. R. Pappa and the lyrics were written by A. Maruthakasi and M. K. Athmanathan.
-The playback singers were P. Susheela, A. M. Raja, Jikki, Mythili, S. C. Krishnan and R. Nageswara Rao.
+The music was composed by T. R. Pappa.

 Reception

 Kanthan of Kalki positively reviewed Mallika.
 Despite this, the film was an average success, but was remade in Hindi as Payal the same year with Padmini returning.